Eleanor F. Helin: Biography

-Helin was born an only child to Fred and Kay Francis.
+Eleanor was born an only child to Fred and Kay Francis.
 At the age of five, she became ill with polio, which caused her to be bed-ridden for several months.

-Helin studied geology at Occidental College, leaving just shy of her graduation in 1954.
+Eleanor studied geology at Occidental College, leaving just shy of her graduation in 1954.
 She married Ron Helin and started working at California Institute of Technology, where she and Bruce C. Murray started the Lunar Research Lab to prepare for lunar landing missions.

-Helin was active in planetary science and astronomy at the California Institute of Technology and the Jet Propulsion Laboratory for over three decades.
+Eleanor Helin was active in planetary science and astronomy at the California Institute of Technology and the Jet Propulsion Laboratory for over three decades.
 Her studies of lunar craters raised interest about near Earth Objects, and in the early 1970s, she initiated the Palomar Planet-Crossing Asteroid Survey (PCAS) from Palomar Observatory.
 This program is responsible for the discovery of thousands of asteroids of all types including more than 200 in high inclination orbits, other asteroids in rare and unique types of orbits, 20 comets, and approximately 30 percent of the near-Earth asteroids discovered worldwide.
 Using the 18-inch Schmidt telescope, Helin discovered her first asteroid on July 3, 1973.

 In 1980, Helin started working at JPL, where she organized and coordinated the International Near-Earth Asteroid Survey (INAS) during the 1980s, encouraging and stimulating worldwide interest in asteroids.
 In recognition of her accomplishments, she received NASA's Exceptional Service Medal.